 (map to come)

 Keep a look out for the artworks.
-Some weren’t commissioned and are hidden (in plain sight!)
+Some weren’t commissioned; some are are hidden (in plain sight!)